Which Fishing Line Floats Best? Incl. (AFFORDABLE) Float Lines!

 What Type of Fishing Line Do You Use for Float Fishing?

-The best type of fishing line to use for float fishing is monofilament.
+The best line for float fishing is monofilament.
 This line is strong and durable yet still lightweight and easy to cast.
 It is also affordable, making it an excellent option for those on a budget.

 What’s the Difference Between Mono Vs Fluoro Vs Braided Fishing Lines?
 (Quick Comparison)